joysmith/Shri-Shankaracharya-Technical-Campus/5 sem DS(A + B)  -IOT/Readme.md

      k) LED/OLED
      l) Servo Motor.

 - [ ] 2.
-Acquaintance with NodeMCU and perform essential programming establishment.
+Acquaintance with NodeMCU and perform essential programming establishment [click me](link).

 - [ ] 3.
-Connect LED/Buzzer with NodeMCU and compose a program to turn ON LED for 1 sec later at regular intervals.
+Connect LED/Buzzer with NodeMCU and compose a program to turn ON LED for 1 sec later at regular intervals [click me](link).

 - [ ] 4.
-Perform Experiment to use NodeMCU ESP8266 as HTTP Server using WiFi Access Point (AP) mode .
+Perform Experiment to use NodeMCU ESP8266 as HTTP Server using WiFi Access Point (AP) mode [click me](link).

 - [ ] 5.
-Perform Experiment for Controlling LED through an HTTP page Using NodeMCU Station Mode (STA).
+Perform Experiment for Controlling LED through an HTTP page Using NodeMCU Station Mode (STA) [click me](link).

 - [ ] 6.
-Interact with DHT11 sensor with NodeMCU and compose a program to print temperature and humidity readings on screen.
+Interact with DHT11 sensor with NodeMCU and compose a program to print temperature and humidity readings on screen [click me](link).

 - [ ] 7.
-Communicate OLED with NodeMCU and compose a program to print temperature and moisture readings on it.
+Communicate OLED with NodeMCU and compose a program to print temperature and moisture readings on it [click me](link).

 - [ ] 8.
-Communicate Bluetooth with Arduino/ NodeMCU and compose a program to send sensor information to cell phone utilizing Bluetooth.
+Communicate Bluetooth with Arduino/ NodeMCU and compose a program to send sensor information to cell phone utilizing Bluetooth [click me](link).

 - [ ] 9.
-Connect Bluetooth with Arduino/ NodeMCU and compose a program to turn LED ON/OFF when '1'/'0' is sent from cell phone utilizing Bluetooth.
+Connect Bluetooth with Arduino/ NodeMCU and compose a program to turn LED ON/OFF, when '1'/'0' is sent from cell phone utilizing Bluetooth [click me](link).

 - [ ] 10.
-Compose a program on NodeMCU to transfer temperature and stickiness information to thingspeak,Blynk or any other free cloud.
+Compose a program on NodeMCU to transfer temperature and stickiness information to thingspeak, Blynk or any other free cloud [click me](link).

 - [ ] 11.
-Compose a program on NodeMCU to fetch temperature and moistness information from thingspeak cloud and display it using OLED.
+Compose a program on NodeMCU to fetch temperature and moistness information from thingspeak cloud and display it using OLED [click me](link).

 - [ ] 12.
-Creating a webpage and display the values received from sensors through NodeMCU.
+Creating a webpage and display the values received from sensors through NodeMCU [click me](link).

 - [ ] 13.
-Study of other IoT Boards and components available.
+Study of other IoT Boards and components available [click me](link).
 (Student Activity)

 ---